ANAN-7000DLE MK-II Initial Setup

 The 7000 came with a power cable.
 It had a Powerpole connector on one end that fits the power jack on the transceiver.
 The other end of the cable was not terminated.
 I crimped two round terminal lugs at the end of the cable for connection to the terminal studs on my power supply.

 Caution!
 There are two 1/4 inch speaker jacks on the rear panel.
 These are TRS (stereo) jacks.
 The speaker output is not grounded.
-It is a two wire floating signal connected to the tip and the ring of the jack.
+It is a two wire floating signal (bridged output) connected to the tip and the ring of the jack.
+Neither speaker wires are grounded!
 So connect your speakers to the tip and ring on the plug.
-Do not use the sleeve - the longer grounded connection.
-If you connect one leg of the speaker to the sleeve (ground) you will damage the audio output stage.
+Do not connect to the sleeve - the longer grounded connection.
+DO NOT USE A MONO (tip and sleeve) /4 INCH PLUG!
+The sleeve will short out half of the output channel and possibly destroy the audio amplifier chip.

 There is a standard 3.5mm stereo headphone jack on the front panel.
-You can safely connect powered speakers here if desired.
+You can connect stereo headphones or powered stereo speakers here if desired.

 Using the Virtual Audio Cable (VAC)